chinapedia/wikipedia.abstract.en/Page/Chambered_cairn.md

-Maes_Howe_Cross_Sections.gif]] A CHAMBERED CAIRN is a burial monument, usually constructed during the Neolithic, consisting of a sizeable (usually stone) chamber around and over which a cairn of stones was constructed.
+]] A CHAMBERED CAIRN is a burial monument, usually constructed during the Neolithic, consisting of a sizeable (usually stone) chamber around and over which a cairn of stones was constructed.
 Some chambered cairns are also passage-graves.
 They are found throughout Britain and Ireland, with the largest number in Scotland.

 Typically, the chamber is larger than a cist, and will contain a larger number of interments, which are either excarnated bones or inhumations (cremations).
 Most were situated near a settlement, and served as that community's "graveyard".

 Scotland

-Cairn_Holy,_Galloway.JPG

 Background